 - Referrals: identify and contact professionals such as CCV librarians and other experts to assist with specific needs.

-Additionally, Career Consultants are available to all students for career services.
+Additionally, Career Services support is available to all students.